Page playoff system: History

 The format has also been used in some much lower-key, internet gaming events, such as chess and backgammon.

 Beginning with the 2020 season, the League of Legends Championship Series uses a double-elimination format with a Page playoff system being employed for the final rounds of the playoff tournament.
 A similar format would also be adopted for the League of Legends European Championship that same year.

 The 2021 playoffs saw the National Basketball Association use the system for its Play-In Tournament.
 It featured teams ranked 7th–10th in their respective conferences during the regular season.
 The winner of the 7–8 game advanced to the playoffs as the seventh seed, while the loser played in the preliminary final game against the winner of the 9–10 game for the eighth seed.
 This meant the 7th and 8th place teams have two chances to win once, while the 9th and 10th place teams needed to win back-to-back games.
+This play-in format remains in use as of the 2025 NBA playoffs.

+The Page playoff is used by the Bowls Premier League in Australia, in a slightly modified format.
+Before the four teams play in a Page bracket, the fourth and fifth place teams from the round robin play each other in an elimination game, with the loser being eliminated and the winner moving on to play the third place team in the main Page bracket.

 The League of Legends Pro League also uses the same system to determine its final two World Championship berths since 2020, followed by League of Legends Champions Korea since 2022.